 Tea tree oil was historically used as a substitute for tea, which is how it got its name.
 The leaves of the tea tree contain potent and medicinally valuable oil.
 Which when applied to the skin and used to treat a host of conditions.
 It is so effective, it is used in a variety of cosmetics, hygiene products and over-the-counter medicines.

 The Many Uses for Tea Tree Oil

-Because tea tree oil is a natural anti-fungal, it is often used topically to relieve the symptoms of tinea pedis, or athlete’s foot.
+Because this oil is a natural anti-fungal, it is often used topically to relieve the symptoms of tinea pedis, or athlete’s foot.
 The soothing oil is found in over-the-counter creams for inflammation, burning and itching.
 According to Medline Plus, approximately half of those who try tea tree oil for four weeks are able to cure athlete’s foot with a solution of 25 percent or 50 percent.
 Stronger topical applications taken for longer periods are able to cure fungal infections of the nails, which can cause embarrassing yellowing and thickening of the nail.
 The toenails are more susceptible to this kind of infection, and are more common among people who wear closed footwear or have a weakened immune system.
 Nail changes that indicate a fungal infection include:

 - Crumbling of the nail

 - Changes in the shape or color of nails